<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Liner Pool Stain Colors

-It’s not always easy to tell what’s causing the stains by looking at the color.
-Sometimes, there’s a dead giveaway next to your stain that tells you where it came from (like a rusty ladder or pile of decaying leaves), but much of the time you’re going to have to look for other clues to find out what’s causing it.
+By looking at the color, it’s not always easy to tell what’s causing the stains.
+Sometimes, there’s a dead giveaway next to your stain that tells you where it came from (like a rusty ladder or pile of decaying leaves), but sometimes you’re going to have to look for other clues to find out what’s causing it.

-Here are a few of the colors that you may see and their usual causes:
+Here are a few colors that you may see and their possible causes:

 • Reddish-brown stains typically come from iron in the pool.
 Sometimes, the pool liner will also be stained yellow.
-These rusty patches on the liner can come from metal parts, like handrails or ladders, but they can also be caused by corroded iron pipes or well water.
+These rusty patches on the liner can come from metal parts, like handrails or ladders, but they can also be caused by corroded iron pipes or well water that services the home.

-• Green or brown pool liner stains usually come from organic matter like algae, leaves, bugs, and mud.
+• Green or brown stains on pool liners usually come from organic matter like algae, leaves, bugs, and mud.

 • Red or purple stains often come from berries or fruit falling into the pool from nearby bushes or overhead trees.
 Light pink stains can also be a sign of bacterial buildup.